SilkMC/silk/readme.md

 FabrikMC is an API for using FabricMC with Kotlin

 It offers:
-- an Inventory GUI API
+- an inventory GUI API
 - a Kotlin wrapper for Brigardier
-- a Kotlin DSL for creating complex Text objects
+- a Kotlin DSL for creating complex `Text` objects
-- Coroutine Utilities
+- coroutine utilities
-- kotlinx.serialization Support
+- kotlinx.serialization support
 - a scoreboard (sideboard) API

 This is not Fabric, this is just a Kotlin extension for Fabric - called Fabri<ins>k</ins>.